 (ii) conducting other activities for the benefit of the public or in the interests of social welfare,

-by a private organisation that is not operated for the purpose of profit or gain to individual members, shareholders or owners; or
+by a private organisation that is not operated for the purpose of profit or gain to individual members, shareholders or owners;

-(d) Community Residential, if the land is occupied as a communal property on which several family units dwell at the same time and is managed by the persons dwelling on the land or a committee of them,
+(c) community residential, if the land is occupied as a communal property on which several family units dwell at the same time and is managed by the persons dwelling on the land or a committee of them,

-and, where it is not classified under paragraph (a), (b), (c) or (d), shall be taken to have been classified as General Exempt.
+and, where it is not classified under paragraph (a), (b) or (c), shall be taken to have been classified as general exempt.

-(2) For the purposes of this Part land, not being land mentioned in sub-bylaw (1), may, irrespective of any other classification under these by-laws, be classified by the Corporation as —
+(2) For the purposes of this Part, land, not being land mentioned in sub-bylaw (1), may, irrespective of any other classification under these by-laws, be classified by the Corporation as follows —

-(a) Residential, if the land is used wholly or primarily for the purpose of providing the owner or occupier of the land with a residence for himself, his family or servants, or any of them;
+(a) residential, if the land is used wholly or primarily for the purpose of providing the owner or occupier of the land with a residence for himself, his family or servants, or any of them;

-(b) country Commercial/Industrial property, if the land is in a country sewerage area and is used for business, professional or commercial purposes or for manufacturing or processing;
+(b) non-residential property, if the land is used for business, professional, manufacturing, processing or other commercial processes that are not the subject of another class prescribed in this by-law;

-(c) Vacant Land, if there is no building on the land.
+(c) vacant land, if there is no building on the land.

-[By-law 23 amended in Gazette 29 Jun 1993 p.
-1871; 29 Dec 1995 p.
-6331; 27 Jun 2003 p.
-2288; 30 Jun 2006 p.
-2416-17.]
+[Regulation 23 inserted in Gazette 29 Jun 2007 p.
+3252-3.]

 24. Indexation of certain valuations